Boosting Audio-visual Zero-shot Learning with Large Language Models: Experiments

 \subsection{Ablation Study}

-Here, we analyse different components of our proposed KDA.
-We first compare the performance of the model when trained using different loss functions and different text representations.
-We then investigated the impact of $\lambda$ used in $\mathcal{L}_{\rm KDA}$ on (G)ZSL performance.
-Finally, we study the effect of different text encoder on performance.
+Here, we analyze the different components of our proposed KDA.
+First, we compare the performance of the model when trained using different loss functions and different text representations.
+Then, we study the impact of $\lambda$ used in KDA on (G)ZSL performance.
+Finally, we investigate the effect of different text encoders and various modal features on performance.